Horatio Arthur Yorke: Military career

-He entered the Royal Military Academy Sandhurst in 1865.
+He entered the Royal Military College, Sandhurst in 1865.
 A year later, he joined the Royal Engineers and entered the Royal Military Academy, Woolwich.
 In 1869 he was promoted to Lieutenant and received a second commission in the Royal Engineers.
 He saw service in the Afghan War 1878-80.
 In 1881 he was promoted to the rank of Captain.
 He also saw service in the Mahdist War 1884-85 and in 1887 achieved the rank of Major.
 He was promoted to Lieutenant-Colonel in 1894.

 Career

 He was the British delegate to the International Railway Congresses at Washington in 1905 and at Berne in 1910, and at the International Navigation Congress at Philadelphia in 1912.

 He was a director of the Grand Trunk Railway of Canada, and later a director of the Great Western Railway.